 Holidays are a great way for families and friendship groups to spend quality time together away from the busyness of day-to-day life.
 Enjoying a getaway in a tranquil setting is especially beneficial for couples in need of a romantic change of scenery!

-If you’re in a relationship, you’ll know that being in and out of lockdown made it nearly impossible to keep romance alive, whether you were forced to spend every waking moment with your partner or only communicate through awkward Zoom calls.
+If you’re in a relationship, you’ll know that being in and out of lockdown made it nearly impossible to keep the romance alive, whether you were forced to spend every waking moment with your partner or only communicate through awkward Zoom calls.

 Following the strain that lockdown had on relationships, Burton Constable Holiday Park researched why romance can fizzle and whether holidays could help couples reignite it now that life has returned to a form of normality.